Handwashing with Rufus

-Audience: 2-4 year old children, their parents; and pre-school workers
+Audience: 5 year olds and under, their parents; primary-school and pre-school workers

 Channels: Radio, Outdoor, Cinema, Direct Marketing, Digital, Social Media

-An integrated awareness and education campaign to make learning about good handwashing habits fun for young children and help keep E.coli at bay.
+An integrated awareness and education campaign to make learning about good handwashing habits fun for young children and help keep germs like Covid-19 and E.coli at bay.